WilderDev/Book-It-Application--Codefi-Bootcamp/README.md

 - How to set up Angular Services
 - How to use Services for cross-component communication
 - How to "Inject" Services into other Services

+---

+### Angular 4: Routing

+- How to add base routes for our application
+- How to add child routes
+- How to configure route parameters
+- How to pass dynamic parameters through links
+- How to programmatically edit our book links